kenatiod/MUT/Understanding Machine Understanding.md

 However, Searle argues, the person in the room does not actually understand Chinese in any meaningful sense.
 The person is merely manipulating symbols according to formal rules, without grasping the meaning or content of the messages.
 The rulebook allows simulation of understanding, but this is not the same as genuine comprehension.

-{Insert illustration of Searle's Room }
+{ Insert Fig. 2.3.1 -- illustration of Searle's Room }

 #### 2.3.2 -- Searle's Conclusions